vendablefall/blog.leet.cloud/_posts/2017-06-16-Creating-a-VPC-part-2.markdown

 [![]({{ site.url }}/assets/article_images/VPC2/26-launch-priv-ec2-5.PNG)]({{ site.url }}/assets/article_images/VPC2/26-launch-priv-ec2-5.PNG)

-For the Key enter "Name" and Value enter "MyPublicInstance" then click "Next: Configure Security Group"
+For the Key enter, "Name" and Value enter "MyPublicInstance" then click "Next: Configure Security Group"

 [![]({{ site.url }}/assets/article_images/VPC2/29-launch-public-ec2-2.PNG)]({{ site.url }}/assets/article_images/VPC2/29-launch-public-ec2-2.PNG)

-Click "Select and existing security group", then make sure MyPublic-SecurityGroup is selected and click "Review and Launch".
+Click "Select an existing security group", then make sure MyPublic-SecurityGroup is selected and click "Review and Launch".

 [![]({{ site.url }}/assets/article_images/VPC2/29-launch-public-ec2-3.PNG)]({{ site.url }}/assets/article_images/VPC2/29-launch-public-ec2-3.PNG)

-This time we will be using the same Key as last time, so make sure you select "Choose and existing key pair" and select "MyExampleVPCKEY" that we made before, Click "Launch Instances".
+This time we will be using the same Key as last time, so make sure you select "Choose an existing key pair" and select "MyExampleVPCKEY" that we made before, Click "Launch Instances".

 [![]({{ site.url }}/assets/article_images/VPC2/30-my-key-pair.PNG)]({{ site.url }}/assets/article_images/VPC2/30-my-key-pair.PNG)

-You should now see this screen again, click the blue "View Instances" button int he bottom right.
+You should now see this screen again, click the blue "View Instances" button in the bottom right.

 [![]({{ site.url }}/assets/article_images/VPC2/28-my-instance-launch.PNG)]({{ site.url }}/assets/article_images/VPC2/28-my-instance-launch.PNG)

-You should now be back in the below screen and you should be able to see your two insances.
+You should now be back in the below screen and you should be able to see your two instances.
 Click "Launch Instance" one last time to start configuring our NAT instance.

 [![]({{ site.url }}/assets/article_images/VPC2/31-ec2-menu.PNG)]({{ site.url }}/assets/article_images/VPC2/31-ec2-menu.PNG)